gadianton/so4t_tag_report/README.md

 **Windows**

-Open a command prompt (cmd.exe) and run the following commands
+Open a command prompt (cmd.exe) and run the following commands:
 * `set SO_URL="https://YOUR.INSTANCE.URL"`
 * `set SO_TOKEN="YOUR_API_TOKEN"`
 * \[Enterprise Only\] `set SO_KEY="YOUR_API_KEY"`